Media Inquiries: Please contact Michael Hansen, Executive Director, at 205-320-9670 or [email protected].

 - Tina Bennett: Tina was a member of the second class of EPA’s Environmental Justice Academy in 2016 on behalf of the Oliver Robinson Foundation.
 She also notarized Get Smart Tarrant affidavits and has since attended community meetings, with John Powe, regarding the mineral wool piles on ERP Coke’s property.

-- Trey Glenn: He worked with Scott Phillips and Strada Consulting, where they were con-tracted by Balch & Bingham to perform community outreach work, technical analysis, and strategic advice for dealing with the NPL proposal and EPA Site Inspection in Tarrant.
-Glenn was subsequently appointed by the Trump Administration to the head of EPA Region 4, meaning he oversaw all EPA deci-sions affecting Alabama.
+- Trey Glenn: He worked with Scott Phillips and Strada Consulting, where they were contracted by Balch & Bingham to perform community outreach work, technical analysis, and strategic advice for dealing with the NPL proposal and EPA Site Inspection in Tarrant.
+Glenn was subsequently appointed by the Trump Administration to the head of EPA Region 4, meaning he oversaw all EPA decisions affecting Alabama.
 He initially recused himself for a year regarding this situation.
 Glenn has since been indicted alongside Scott Phillips by the State of Alabama for ethics charges for his role.
+He resigned from his role as EPA Region 4 Administrator on November 18, 2018.

 Support Our Work

 This work has been incredibly time-intensive and expensive.
-(We spent well over $100,000 fighting the old ABC Coke permit in court from 2014-2018.)
-We know that Gasp was under attack from billion-dollar corporations, lobbyists, lawmakers, and “community organizers” whose primary interests were power and greed.
-We did and are continuing to do the organizing that will ultimately lead to healthier air and environmental justice for the people of Birmingham.
-And if more people have to be indicted along the way — so be it.
-We need your support to keep doing this work!
-We appreciate your financial support and need it now more than ever.
+(We spent well over $100,000 fighting the old ABC Coke permit in court from 2014-2019.)
+GASP was — and still is — under attack from billion-dollar corporations, lobbyists, lawmakers, and “community organizers” driven by power and greed.
+We need your help to keep doing this work!
+We appreciate your support and need it now more than ever.